Install {scMitoMut} from Biocondcutor:

 The mutation calling is based on beta-binomial distribution.
 The mutation p-value is the probability that with the null hypothesis: there are no mutations for that locus in the cell.

-Detail: For a specific locus, we calculate the p-value using the following steps.
-1. Defining the wild-type allele as the allele with the highest average AF among cells.
-2. Fitting a 2 components binomial-mixture model to the AF of the wild-type allele for all cells.
-Using the model, we define the wild-type cells if it has a probability >= 0.001 to be the wild type.
-3. Using those wild-type cells, we fit the beta-binomial model.
-4. At last, based on the model, we calculate the p-value of observing the AF of the wild-type allele in the cell.
+Detail: For each locus, we calculate the p-value using the following steps.
+1. Defining the wild-type allele as the allele with the highest median allele frequency among cells.
+2. Fitting a 2 components binomial-mixture distribution as classifier to select the likely wild-type cells.
+We define the likely wild-type cells if it has a probability >= 0.001 to be the wild type.
+3. Using those likely wild-type cells, we fit the beta-binomial model.
+4. At last, based on the model, we calculate the p-value of observing the allele frequency of the wild-type allele in specific cell.

 ## Run the model fitting